pnedev/comparePlus/readme.txt

 [* version 1.5.6.3.
 Also I (ufo) will never make any version number higher than 1.5.6.x, *] [* since I don't know if 1.5.7 will ever get released. *]

+1.5.6.5

+    1. FIXED: Mouse scrolling in inactive view (regression in 1.5.6.4)

 1.5.6.4

     1. NEW: Support viewing differences in "Word wrap" mode